xaionaro-go/echox/website/content/cookbook/file-upload.md

 {{< embed "file-upload/single/public/index.html" >}}

-## Upload multiple files with fields
+## How to upload multiple files with parameters?

 ### Server